 A flea allergy is the most common allergy that affects dogs.
-Sensitive dogs develop skin disease when they react to a protein in flea saliva, and it may only take one bite to provoke all-over itching.
-Signs are seasonal, which typically are the warm summer months of flea season are the worst for flea allergies, but they can develop any time in some parts of the country.
+Sensitive dogs develop a skin disease when they react to a protein in flea saliva, and it may only take one bite to provoke all-over itching.
+The warm summer months of flea season are the worst for flea allergies, but they can develop any time in some parts of the country.

 The most common sign is extreme itchiness on the rear half of the dog, particularly the area on the back immediately above the tail.
-Flea control is essential for dogs suffering from flea allergic dermatitis because it only takes a single flea bite to set your puppy into a scratching frenzy.
+Flea control is essential for dogs suffering from flea allergic dermatitis because it only takes a single flea bite to send your puppy into a scratching frenzy.

 There are many products available to safely eliminate fleas on your dog and in its environment, and it is best to discuss with your veterinarian which is best for your pet.

 02 of 05

-An inhalant allergy, also known as atopy, is the equivalent to human "hay fever."
+An inhalant allergy, also known as atopy, is the equivalent of a human's "hay fever."
 Dogs can react to the same types of things that cause owners to suffer sneeze attacks during the spring and fall months.
-About ten to fifteen percent of the dog population is allergic to something they breathe or come in contact with in the environment, making inhalant allergy, or atopy, the second most common allergy in dogs.
+About 10 to 15 percent of the dog population is allergic to something they breathe or come in contact with in the environment, making inhalant allergy the second most common allergy in dogs.

 03 of 05